fluffynukeit/scbt/README.md

 - Match the paper's mathematical notation as closely as is reasonable
 - Allow the library to be used as a viable type-checking and inference algorithm for new language implementations

+## Disclaimer

+While the eventual aim of this library is general-purpose use in language implementations, it is not yet ready for that kind of use.
+The repo is a WIP with improvements to test coverage, packaging, and user-facing API required before it can be a useful tool.

 ## Notational differences

 Some operators in the paper are implemented as Haskell constructors, which requires they begin with a `:`.
 For